-I am not at all adept at baking in any capacity and I don’t really like cheesecake, yet I was drawn to the Crustless Vanilla Cheesecake recipe on the Pasture Perfect Holidays website.
-But I thought I’d change it up a bit and make it even more festive by using eggnog and peppermint as well.
-Oh and it felt like it needed some chocolate…so I added chocolate chips as well.
+While it still isn’t my dessert of choice, I was drawn to the idea of making peppermint cheesecake and making it gluten-free.
+But I thought I’d make it even more festive by using eggnog as well.
+Oh and it felt like it needed some chocolate…so I added chocolate chips too.

 - 3 (8 ounce) packages Organic Valley Cream Cheese, softened